PiCK

 Photo=Shutterstock

-The US Consumer Price Index (CPI) inflation rate for February came in in line with market expectations.
+The increase in the US Consumer Price Index (CPI) in February came in line with market expectations.

-The Bureau of Labor Statistics (BLS), under the US Department of Labor, said on the 11th (local time) that last month’s CPI rose 2.4% year on year, matching the consensus estimate (2.4%) compiled by Dow Jones.
-On a month-on-month basis, it increased 0.3%.
+The Bureau of Labor Statistics (BLS) under the US Department of Labor said on the 11th (local time) that last month’s CPI rose 2.4% year on year.
+The reading matched the consensus estimate (2.4%) compiled by Dow Jones.
+On a month-on-month basis, it rose 0.3%.

 Core CPI, which excludes volatile food and energy prices, rose 2.5% from a year earlier, in line with economists’ forecasts (2.5%).
-It rose 0.2% month on month.
+It increased 0.2% from the previous month.

-Meanwhile, the CPI released that day reflects price increases during February only.
-It did not incorporate the impact of the upswing in global oil prices after the United States and Israel began airstrikes on Iran on the 28th of last month.
+Meanwhile, the CPI released that day reflects price increases recorded in February.
+It did not capture the impact of rising global oil prices following the start of US and Israeli air strikes on Iran on the 28th of last month.

 JOON HYOUNG LEE